Training

 3. Outdoor cooking: A chance to try different methods.

-Each topic will be covered in three round robin style 55 minute groups.
-Leaders are strongly recommended to participate with their girls.
+Each topic will be covered in three round robin style 55 minute sessions.

 There will be two sessions.
-One in the morning from 8.45 am until noon and the afternoon session from 12.45 pm to 4.00 pm.
+One in the morning from 8:45 am until noon and the afternoon session from 12:45 pm to 4:00 pm.
 Leaders and their girls can choose to attend either the morning or afternoon session.

 TEAM